hitowie/hitowie/README.md

 ### Christina Heil, PhD (she/her)

-#### Scientist with strong background in chemistry and biology and with bioinformatic skills
+#### Scientist with bioinformatic skills and strong background in chemistry and biology

 ###### Programming languages: